AugNuneS/Resumos---Basics-for-Teamwork-and-Agile-Development/README.md

+# Resumos - Crypto Submersion 2024.2

-# Resumos - Basics for Teamwork and Agile Development
+- Basics for Teamwork and Agile Development